 This segment provides for management of QBE Limited's investment portfolio.
-Over 99% of the holding company group's investments are managed in-house.
+More than 99% of the holding company group's investments are managed in-house.

-As of December 31, 2017, the audited financial statements of QBE Limited reported billion.
+As of December 31, 2017, the audited financial statements of QBE Limited reported (in U.S. dollars) assets of \$43.9 billion, liabilities of \$35.0 billion, and shareholders' equity of \$8.9 billion.
 Operations for 2017 produced a comprehensive net loss of \$1,371 million.

-(in U.S dollars) assets of \$43.9 billion, liabilities of \$35.0 billion, and shareholders' equity of \$8.9 operating holding company for QBE's Australian and New Zealand, Asia Pacific, Latin American,

-QBE Insurance Holdings Pty Ltd. (Australia)

-QBE Insurance Holdings Pty Ltd. (Australia) (QBE Insurance Holdings) is a non-
+QBE Insurance Holdings PTY Ltd. (Australia)

-North American and European operations, as well as Equator Reinsurances Limited and QBE of \$11,559 million, liabilities of \$776 million, and net assets of \$10,783 million.
-Operations for
+QBE Insurance Holdings Pty Ltd. (Australia) (QBE Insurance Holdings) is a nonoperating holding company for QBE's Australian and New Zealand, Asia Pacific, Latin American, North American, and European operations, as well as Equator Reinsurances Limited and QBE Strategic Capital Company Pty Limited (worldwide regulated insurance entities).
+As of December 31, 2017, the audited financial statements of QBE Insurance Holdings reported assets of \$11,559 million, liabilities of \$776 million, and net assets of \$10,783 million.
+Operations for 2017 produced a net gain of \$491 million.